toru173/nomi-discord-python/README.md

 ### Prerequisits
 #### Docker
 This code uses Docker so that we can write code once and have it run on many different platforms.
-Docker requires a computer capable of virtualisationIf you haven't already installed it, you can [download](http://docker.com/products/docker-desktop/) it now.
+Docker requires a computer capable of virtualisation, but most are these days.
+If you haven't already installed it, you can [download](http://docker.com/products/docker-desktop/) it now.

 #### tar
-The install will also check for [tar](https://en.wikipedia.org/wiki/Tar_(computing)) because it is used by the installer to extract the installation files.
+The installer will also check for [tar](https://en.wikipedia.org/wiki/Tar_(computing)) because it is used by the installer to extract the installation files.
 You shouldn't have to install tar unless you have a really old version of Windows, in which case... please update it 🙏

 ### Installation
 This application uses a simple installer script that checks for Docker and tar, then downloads and extracts the rest of the application.